 Cartilage replacement is a surgical procedure performed to replace the worn-out cartilage with the new cartilage.
 It is usually performed to treat patients with small areas of cartilage damage usually caused by sports or traumatic injuries.
 It is not indicated for those patients who have advanced arthritis of knee.
 Articular or hyaline cartilage is the tissue that covers bone surface of the knee which helps in smooth interaction between the two bones in knee joint.
 It has less capacity to repair by itself because there is no direct blood supply to cartilage.

 Cartilage replacement helps relieve pain, restore normal function, and can delay or prevent the onset of arthritis.
 The goal of cartilage replacement procedures is to stimulate growth of new hyaline cartilage.
 Various arthroscopic procedures involved in cartilage replacement include:

-- Drilling : This procedure is similar to microfracture where multiple holes are created in the injured joint area using a surgical drill or wires.
+- Drilling : This procedure is like microfracture where multiple holes are created in the injured joint area using a surgical drill or wires.

-- Abrasion Arthroplasty : This procedure is similar to drilling but involves use of high speed burs to remove the damaged cartilage.
+- Abrasion Arthroplasty : This procedure is like drilling but involves use of high speed burs to remove the damaged cartilage.

-- Autologous chondrocyte implantation (ACI) – Ii is a two step procedure, where healthy cartilage cells are removed from the non-weight bearing joint, grown in the laboratory and then implanted in the cartilage defect during the second procedure.
-During this procedure a patch is harvested from the periosteum, a layer of thick tissue that covers the bone and is sewn over the defected area using fibrin glue.
+- Autologous chondrocyte implantation (ACI): This is a two-step procedure, where healthy cartilage cells are removed from the non-weight bearing joint, grown in the laboratory and then implanted in the cartilage defect during the second procedure.
+During this procedure, a patch is harvested from the periosteum, a layer of thick tissue that covers the bone and is sewn over the defected area using fibrin glue.
 The new cartilage cells are then injected under the periosteum into the cartilage defect to allow the growth of new cartilage cells.